digitalbazaar/did-method-key/README.md

 (Results in the [example DID Doc](#example-did-document) above).

+#### Getting just the key object by key id

-You can also use a `.get()` to retrieve an individual key (this is useful for constructing `documentLoader`s for JSON-LD Signature libs, and the resulting key does include the appropriate `@context`).
+You can also use a `.get()` to retrieve an individual key, if you know it's id already (this is useful for constructing `documentLoader`s for JSON-LD Signature libs, and the resulting key does include the appropriate `@context`).

 ```js
 const verificationKeyId = 'did:key:z6MkuBLrjSGt1PPADAvuv6rmvj4FfSAfffJotC6K8ZEorYmv#z6MkuBLrjSGt1PPADAvuv6rmvj4FfSAfffJotC6K8ZEorYmv';